Dunedin Railway Station (1906)

 The historian is not alone in singing Troup’s great pile’s praises.
 In 2006 the travel guide DK Eyewitness included the station in its list of the 200 wonders of the world.
 In 2013 Condé Nast Traveller magazine placed it on its list of the world’s top 16 railway stations.

 Dunedin’s railway station was New Zealand’s busiest when it opened.
 Exuberant in its Marseilles tiles, Central Otago basalt, Ōamaru stone and Peterhead granite, it oozes confidence in a railway system that was nearing its zenith.
-By using railway labour, transport and materials, Troup kept the cost of the overall project to £120,000 (equivalent to about $21 million in 2020); nevertheless, some Dunedinites thought the lavatories too luxurious!
+By using railway labour, transport and materials, Troup kept the cost to £800,000 (equivalent to $126 million in 2013); nevertheless, some Dunedinites thought the lavatories too luxurious!

 The station suffered considerably from the 1970s as suburban and branch-line services died.
 In 1994, 90 years after Minister of Railways Sir Joseph Ward laid the foundation stone under a banner proclaiming, ‘Advance New Zealand Railways’, the city council took possession of the station from the faltering, recently privatised remnant of the railways.
 Step inside and admire the magnificent tiled booking office.
 Trains are rare these days, but the one regular passenger train using it is an award-winner, the Taieri Gorge tourist train.
 The building houses a restaurant, an art gallery and the New Zealand Sports Hall of Fame, and each year turns head as fashionistas tart up its platform to stage the iD Dunedin Fashion Shows.